clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ipxe-install.rst

       tftp-root=$tftp_root
       EOF

 #.
-Add the options to host a DHCP server for PXE clients to the `dnsmasq`
+Add the options to host a DHCP server for PXE clients to the :file:`dnsmasq`
    configuration file.

    .. code-block:: console